samgclarke/curriculum-vitae/curriculum-vitae.rst

 Scriptspeaker, Vancouver, B.C., Canada. https://app.scriptspeaker.com/

-* Responsible for design and execution of the software aspects of application.
+* Responsible for design and execution of the software aspects of the application.
 Fullstack development.

 9/2013-10/2017
 ~~~~~~~~~~~~~~